Country _ Name

 The virtual assets legal framework in Albania is currently regulated by the DLT Law which entered into force on 1 September 2020, and law no. 9917, dated on 19.5.2008 "for the prevention of money laundering and financing of terrorism" (hereinafter the AML Law).

-The DLT Law regulates the issuance of Digital Tokens/Virtual currencies and the licencing, monitoring and supervision of entities that are engaged in the distribution, trading and custody of Digital Tokens and Virtual Currencies.
+The DLT Law regulates the issuance of Digital Tokens/Virtual currencies and the licensing, monitoring and supervision of entities that are engaged in the distribution, trading and custody of Digital Tokens and Virtual Currencies.

-The abovementioned law provides for five (5) types of licences issued by the Albanian Financial Supervisory Authority – i.e. the Authority and, National Agency for Information Society (hereinafter the AKSHI), namely
+The abovementioned law provides for five (5) types of licenses issued by the Albanian Financial Supervisory Authority – i.e. the Authority and, National Agency for Information Society (hereinafter the AKSHI), namely

 • Digital Token Agent license: issued by the Authority for legal persons that act as legal representatives of the licence holders while also carrying out and monitoring all the regulatory obligations thereof.